stephabauva/async_django_chatroom/README.md

 # async_django_chatroom
-A chatroom using django asynchrously with websockets
+A chatroom using django asynchrously with channels and websockets

 pip3 instaal django
 pip3 install channels